 The pain and suffering component of a personal injury claim can be the most difficult to prove.
-For this reason, you should consider hiring a lawyer at Preszler Law to support the facts of your claim.
+For this reason, you should consider hiring a lawyer at Preszler Injury Lawyers to support the facts of your claim.

 One of the most ineffective ways to demonstrate how much pain you are experiencing is to request an interview with the insurance adjuster.
 Interviews can be tricky and are something we never recommend.
 While there are benefits to having the insurance adjuster see and listen to your testimony, you run the risk of using words that may minimize your pain, and then having those words used against you as a tactic for lowering the value your claim.

 Though shocking, this is not an uncommon practice.
 Since the cost of ongoing medical treatment for chronic pain can be lofty, the adjuster may attempt to diminish your pain, sometimes going as far as to say you are faking it just to protect the insurance company’s bottom line.

 To prevent any mishaps in communication, you would be wise to defer any communication with the insurance company to your chronic pain lawyer.